Wild Turkey Nuggets

 • Spices of your choice (but don't forget salt, pepper, garlic powder, and poultry seasoning)

-• Cooking oil of your choice
+• Cooking oil of your choice.
+I use Smart Balance for this recipe.

 Begin heating your cooking oil.
-I like to use Smart Balance oil since it is one of the healthier oils on the market.
-I heat my oil to 350 degrees in a Fry Daddy deep fryer.
+I heat mine to 350 degrees in a "Fry Daddy" deep fryer.

-Trim your turkey breast by removing all excess fat and yellow meat.
+Trim your turkey breasts by removing all excess fat and yellow meat.
 Be sure to remove all shotgun pellets, or you might get a nasty surprise when you bite into a nugget.
 Once the meat is trimmed, cut it into one inch strips.
 It is critical that you cut across the grain of the meat.
 Doing this is the single most important factor in ensuring that your nuggets come out tender.

 Baste your strips in a sweet mustard based BBQ sauce.
 Although I've tried many sauces, I've found that the best match for wild turkey is the mustard sauce from Courtney's BBQ in Clover, SC.
 You can order a bottle of sauce directly from their website.